About

 Background

 Efficient, connected, smart and flexible buildings are key to modernizing U.S. infrastructure, lowering energy use and improving the nation’s electricity grid.
-The U.S. Department of Energy’s (DOE’s) Connected Communities program works to demonstrate how groups of buildings combined with DERs, such as electric vehicle (EV) charging, batteries, and photovoltaic (PV) generation can reliably and cost‐effectively serve as grid assets by strategically deploying efficiency and demand flexibility while reducing carbon.
+The U.S. Department of Energy’s (DOE’s) Connected Communities program works to demonstrate how groups of buildings combined with DERs, such as electric vehicle (EV) charging, batteries, and photovoltaic (PV) generation can reliably and cost‐effectively serve as grid assets by strategically deploying efficiency and demand flexibility.

 DOE Funding

-As part of the Connected Communities program, DOE issued a large Funding Opportunity Announcement (FOA) in 2021 and selected projects that will demonstrate how groups of buildings can work together to reliably and cost-effectively serve as assets to the grid.
-This FOA is supported by a number of DOE offices, including the BTO, the Office of Electricity, the Solar Energy Technologies Office, and the Vehicle Technologies Office.
-DOE is dedicated to supporting a strong and prosperous U.S. economy powered by clean, affordable, and secure energy.
+Both FOAs are supported by a number of DOE offices, including the BTO, the Office of Electricity, the Solar Energy Technologies Office, and the Vehicle Technologies Office.
+DOE is dedicated to supporting a strong and prosperous U.S. economy powered by grid edge technology innovations that provide reliable, affordable, and secure energy.